About the Therapist

 Special Education/Developmental Therapist

 I'm certified in the DIRFloortime® model as an Expert Provider/Training Leader (the highest level of certification awarded through the Interdisciplinary Council on Development and Learning/ICDL) and teach courses for ICDL to train other practitioners in the model.
-In addition to expertise in DIRFloortime®, I have extensive knowledge and experience in a variety of areas of practice including social skills interventions, communication/language intervention models, applied behavior analysis, sensory integration, universal design for learning, visual supports, and other methods of supporting learning and adapting home and school environments to meet children's individual needs.
+In addition to expertise in DIRFloortime®, I have extensive knowledge and experience in a variety of areas of practice including sensory integration, social skills interventions, communication/language intervention methods, applied behavior analysis, using visual supports, social stories, and other methods of supporting learning to meet children's individual needs.

 My work is strongly rooted in the importance of relationships and emotionally charged interactions for developmental growth and learning (supported by a growing body of scientific evidence) which is at the heart of the DIR®/Floortime™ model.
 I have long valued play as the work of children and as the great integrator of all aspects of child development and this greatly influences my work with children.
 I bring a perspective of tremendous respect for the knowledge and intuition of parents and a belief in the capacity of all children to grow socially, emotionally, and intellectually when provided intervention based on their natural emotions, interests, and passions and tailored to their unique strengths and challenges.